lcthomas/engl6000f24/course-calendar.md

 ## Week 9: Rare and Manuscript Collections: Meet in Rare and Manuscript Collections
 ### Monday, October 21
-- Rare and Manucript Collections session with Emily Beran
+- Rare and Manucript Collections session with Katherine Reagan
 - Last day to drop classes or change grading basis

 ## Week 10: Spring Courses and Faculty Panel